Benefits of membership

 - educational events: be the first to know about educational events which are constantly updated and enhanced to help you develop your knowledge and skills

-- College publications: such as the bi-monthly Bulletin to keep you up-to-date with the latest must-know College developments and news
+- College publications: such as the College Bulletin to keep you up-to-date with the latest must-know College developments and news

-- President’s News: receive a monthly email update from your President direct to your inbox highlighting the latest news from your College and our specialty
+- President’s News: receive an email update from your President direct to your inbox highlighting the latest news from your College and our specialty

 - devolved nations’ e-newsletters: keep you up-to-date with happenings across our boards in Scotland, Wales and Northern Ireland